jet-sony/Nota/recursive_qna.md

 As a core contributor:
 - [PettingZoo](https://pettingzoo.farama.org/index.html) - an API standard for multi-agent reinforcement learning
+- [Arcade Learning Environment](https://ale.farama.org/) - Atari 2600 emulator for reinforcement learning

+## Please share which fields in AI are you most interested in working on and why?

+In order of most to less interested:

+- Reinforcement learning - discovering solutions from thin air is always exciting to me, especially if he solutions are non-intuitive
+- Large Language Models - I used to be less warm to this, but after Google's seminal paper on [scaling test time compute](https://arxiv.org/abs/2408.03314)

+## Please share any academic publications you might have in the field of machine learning (optional)

+I don't have any public facing web of mobile applications that can be accessed immediately beyond [my personal file server](https://jjshoots.ddns.net:8190/) available 1000 to 1600 JST everyday.
+However, I have many open source projects that are being used by multiple communities.

+As an author, some highlight project include:
+- [Remote ID Spoofer](https://github.com/jjshoots/RemoteIDSpoofer) - a proof of concept project to prove that the current Remote ID implementation for UAV tracking is a badly implemented solution to a terrible idea.
+- [PyFlyt](https://taijunjet.com/PyFlyt/documentation.html) - a UAV simulation tool for reinforcement learning.
+- [SAMTool](https://github.com/jjshoots/SAMtool) - a segmentation dataset creation tool powered by Meta's Segment Anything Model that can be hosted in the browser.

+As a core contributor:
+- [PettingZoo](https://pettingzoo.farama.org/index.html) - an API standard for multi-agent reinforcement learning
 -

 ## Please share which fields in AI are you most interested in working on and why?